Belgian Pride Festival: 3th – 19th of May

 For more information, click here

-The colourful highlight of the Belgian Pride Festival.
+The colorful highlight of the Belgian Pride Festival.
 The Village is located on the Mont des Arts.
 De Parade starts from the Rue Ravenstein.

 3 days of partying in the Quartier Saint-Jacques